AmarBennacer/Micro-Reddit/README.md

 # MICRO-REDDIT

 #### What is it ?

 This is a mini application built with Ruby on Rails.
 It allows users to create posts and comment on them, creating a small-scale social media platform.
 Here are the necessary steps to get the application up and running.
+This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
+Find it at http://www.theodinproject.com.

 #### Ruby Version